Federated Graph Learning for EV Charging Demand Forecasting with Personalization Against Cyberattacks: Proposed Personalized Federated Graph Learning Method

-In this paper, the robustness of the personalized model is guaranteed by designing the attention-based function $\mathcal{A}(\cdot)$, and it is chosen as $\mathcal{A}_i(\bold{x},\sigma_i)=\exp(-||\bold{x}||^2/\phi(\sigma_i))$, where $\sigma_i \in (0, 1)$ is considered as a credit parameter that client $i$ put on other clients.
-Intuitively, large $\sigma_i$ means client $i$ gives high credit to the other clients and believes that the data distribution in other clients is similar to itself, whereas small $\sigma_i$ means conversely.
-If one of the local model $\bold{w}_j$ is poisoned, then its similarity value to model $\bold{w}_i$ will be small.
+Our credit-based attention mechanism addresses this by adapting to expected heterogeneity while detecting abnormal deviations.
+The key insight is that benign heterogeneity follows predictable spatial patterns (nearby stations have correlated demand), whereas attacks introduce spatially-incoherent, abrupt divergence.
+Specifically, the robustness of the personalized model is guaranteed by designing the attention-based function $\mathcal{A}(\cdot)$, which calculates the similarity component $S_{i,j}$ used to determine the similar weights $\xi_{i,j}$.
+And it is chosen as $\mathcal{A}_i(\bold{x},\chi_i)=\exp(-||\bold{x}||^2/\phi(\chi_i))$, where $\chi_i \in (0, 1)$ is considered as a credit parameter that client $i$ put on other clients.
+Intuitively, large $\chi_i$ means client $i$ gives high credit to the other clients and believes that the data distribution in other clients is similar to itself, whereas small $\chi_i$ means conversely.
+The core idea is that if one of the local model $\bold{w}_j$ is poisoned, then its similarity value to model $\bold{w}_i$ will be small.
 Thus, the effect of the poisoned model $\bold{w}_j$ to the global model $\bold{w}_i^G$ of client $i$ will be trivial.
-In this paper, we assume that there is at least one client that owns a similar data distribution to client $i$, and we set the similarity value of client that is most similar to client $i$ as $\sigma_i$, such that $\phi(\sigma_i)$ is determined and $\lambda_{i,j}$ will be determined adaptively, namely:
+This mechanism is illustrated in Fig. \ref{fig:robustness}.
+In this paper, we assume that there is at least one client that owns a similar data distribution to client $i$, and we set the similarity value of client that is most similar to client $i$ as $\chi_i$, such that $\phi(\chi_i)$ is determined and $\xi_{i,j}$ will be determined adaptively, namely: